Dear reader of ADxS.org, please excuse the disruption.

 2.2.
 Concrete damage caused by chronic stress

 2.2.1.
-Alteration of the dopaminergic system due to early or chronic stress
+Changes in the dopaminergic system due to early or chronic stress

 This topic is described in detail in the article Dopamine and stress In the section Dopamine in the chapter Neurological aspects.